Project Overview and Purpose

 The project would also improve insufficient pavement structure and deteriorating existing road surface conditions.
 The existing roadway surface on I-26 in the project area has twice, most recently in 2011, undergone major rehabilitation.

-NCDOT and the Federal Highway Administration have confirmed that the Preferred Alternative – for the proposed project – is one called the Hybrid 6/8-Lane Widening Alternative.
-It involves widening I-26 to three lanes in each direction between U.S. 25 and the I-26/U.S. 25 (Asheville Highway) interchange and also widening I-26 to four lanes in each direction from the U.S. 25 (Asheville Highway) to the I-40/I-240 interchange.
+The N.C.
+Department of Transportation and the Federal Highway Administration agree that the Preferred Alternative for the proposed project is the Hybrid 6/8-Lane Widening Alternative.
+It involves widening I-26 to three lanes in each direction between U.S. 25 and the I-26/U.S. 25 (Asheville Highway) interchange.
+It also involves widening I-26 to four lanes in each direction from the U.S. 25 (Asheville Highway) to the I-40/I-240 interchange.

-The decision is a result of a thorough review of the results of the impact assessment for the three widening alternatives documented in the study’s Draft Environmental Impact Statement.
-The decision was also based on an assessment of the comments made on the Draft Environmental Impact Statement by local governments, government agencies, non-government organizations and the public.
+The Hybrid selection is a result of a thorough review of the results of an impact assessment for three widening alternatives documented in the project’s Draft Environmental Impact Statement.
+The decision is a result of a thorough review of the results of the impact assessment for the three widening alternatives documented in the study’s The decision was also based on an assessment of the comments made on the Draft Environmental Impact Statement by local governments, government agencies, non-government organizations and the public.